saurabh9890/Spring_MVC-Hibernate-JDBC-MySQL-JSON/README.md

-Spring_MVC-Hibernate-MySQL-JSON
+Spring_MVC-Hibernate/JDBC-MySQL-JSON
 ===============================

-Spring MVC using Annotation through Hibernate connects MySQL and provides data through JSON to Front-end application
+Spring MVC using Annotation through Hibernate/JDBC connects MySQL and provides data through JSON to Front-end application

 This library teach user how to fetch data from MySQL using Spring MVC through ORM Hibernate or JDBC connectivity.